 Getting Creative

-To change this, we began hosting honest and passionate workshops with students that use a combination of fact-based knowledge sharing, experiential learning, peer-peer support, and art making to explore specific and sensitive aspects of risk and vulnerability, especially as they relate to HIV.
-Visit our Workshops page for a full list of previous workshop locations!
+To change this, we began hosting straightforward and engaging workshops with students that use a combination of fact-based knowledge sharing, experiential learning, peer-peer support, and art making to explore specific and sensitive aspects of risk and vulnerability, especially as they relate to HIV.
+During the workshops participants experience the therapeutic effects of creating original collage artwork.
+Each collage is then produced as original machine-made limited edition prints that are signed and numbered, and collaboratively make up a portfolio unique to that school.

 Sharing the Work